 PGA Tour

-The European Tour is another major professional golf tour, with events taking place throughout Europe, Asia, and Africa.
-While caddie salaries on the European Tour are generally lower than those on the PGA Tour, they can still be quite substantial.
-According to reports, caddies on the European Tour can earn between €700 and €1,200 per week, depending on the tournament and the player they are working with.
+The DP World Tour is another major professional golf tour, with events taking place throughout Europe, Asia, and Africa.
+While caddie salaries on the DP World Tour are generally lower than those on the PGA Tour, they can still be quite substantial.
+Caddies on the DP World Tour typically earn $1,000-$2,000 per week, plus 5-10% of their player's winnings.

 LPGA Tour